 - It’s the only solution out there that’s made specifically for game development

 - Unity Teams Basic is free for all users.
 Providing up to 3 users in a team and 1 GB of cloud storage, it’s great for teams getting started

 - Unity Teams Advanced enables larger teams and projects through more capacity and features like Cloud Build.
-Starts at $9 / month.
+A new Pro subscription includes 12 months access to Teams Advanced for up to three users.
 Learn more

 *Based on customer feedback, training time is reduced by up to 90% for artists when teams choose Collaborate, compared to other popular industry solutions.

 1. Open the Editor, go to the Services window, and set up your project for Cloud Services

 To open the Services Window, go to Window >Unity Services, or click the cloud icon in the toolbar.
 There are a few more easy steps to setting up your services that you can get here.
 After, your window should look like the following, and you’ll be able to pick from a series of features.